collective/collective.facets/README.rst

 ============

 Provide a control panel for site administrators to add additional facets to classify their content.
-Facets are keyword fields added to the categorisation tab of all content types across your site.
+Facets are keyword, text or fixed vocabulary fields added to the categorisation tab of all content types across your site.
 If you are looking for fields just on certain content types then look instead at Dexterity_ or `archetypes.schemaextender`_.